 This historical data on the GDX is not necessarily indicative of the future performance of the GDX or what the value of the Notes may be.
-Any historical upward or downward trend in the Closing Market Price of the GDX during any period set forth above is not an indication that the Closing Market Price of the GDX is more or less likely to increase or decrease at any time over the term of the Notes.
+Any historical upward or downward trend in the Closing Market Price of the GDX is more or less likely to increase or decrease at any time over the term of the Notes.